 UL 827 and Five Diamond: what station certification means

-Not all central stations are equal, and the two credentials worth knowing are about the facility and its people.
 UL 827 is the Standard for Central-Station Alarm Services.
 A UL-listed station meets audited requirements for physical security (a hardened building), standby power (generators and battery), redundant communications and network paths, minimum staffing, signal-processing procedures, and recordkeeping — and it is re-audited to keep the listing.
-A related standard, UL 3044, covers remote video monitoring.
+Two companion standards cover video: UL 827A for central-station hosted video services, and UL 827B (Managed Video Services) for managed/remote video monitoring — the "remote guarding" model in which operators watch live camera feeds, engage intruders, and hand off to law enforcement in real time.
+If you are buying video-based monitoring or remote guarding, UL 827B is the listing to ask for.
 Choosing a UL-listed station is a strong reliability signal, and it is often what insurers prefer.

 The second credential is the TMA Five Diamond designation from The Monitoring Association (formerly the CSAA).
 Five Diamond is about the operators: every dispatcher at the station has completed the association's training and certification program and the company commits to false-dispatch-reduction practices.
 It complements the UL listing — one certifies the building and systems, the other the trained humans handling your signal.
 When you evaluate a provider, ask for both.

+One certificate, two companies.
 A monitoring station cannot, by itself, issue a UL certificate for your premises.
 A premises "UL certificate" — the document insurers sometimes want for high-value or fire systems — requires pairing a UL-listed alarm-installation company with a UL-listed monitoring company, with the install and monitoring both meeting the standard.
 If a certificate matters to your carrier, confirm both halves are in place before you sign.

 Verification and dispatch: why video changes the response